 The general mechanism of ligation (Figure 1.11) involves three steps: Step 1 (A) the ϵ-amino group from the active site lysine performs a nucleophilic attack on the α-phosphate of ATP in solution.
 B) The ligase is now charged with AMP and inorganic phosphate (PPi) is freed into solution.
 C) Step 2: Nucleophilic attack by the 5′ DNA phosphate on the 3′ side of the nick to the AMP:ligase phosphate.
 D) Adenylated DNA is now competent for DNA ligation.
 E) Step 3: the 3′ OH on the 5′ side of the nick performs a nucleophilic attack on the 5′ PO 4 across the DNA nick, liberating AMP into solution.
 F) Sealed nick resulting in: Ligase; AMP; and intact dsDNA.

 In addition to elucidating the general mechanism of ligation, it was also discovered that T4 DNA ligase lacks a preference for terminal polynucleotide structures.
 The Khorana and Richardson labs both reported the activity of this enzyme on combinations of RNA and DNA duplexes [Fareed et al., 1971, Kleppe et al., 1970].
 Both of these papers describe an activity of T4 DNA ligase, RNA-templated DNA-DNA ligation, that is of particular relevance to this thesis work.
-Unlike T4 DNA ligase, E. Coli DNA Ligase, will not join DNA strands on an RNA template [Bullard and Bowater, 2006].
-Soon after demonstrating these activities in vitro, the Khorana lab reported detection of organism-generated DNA [Besmer et al., 1972], setting up an orthogonal field (respective to PCR) of nucleic acid sequence characterization [Conze et al., 2009].
+Unlike T4 DNA ligase, E. Coli DNA Ligase will not join DNA strands on an RNA template [Bullard and Bowater, 2006].
+Soon after demonstrating these activities in vitro, the Khorana lab reported detection of organism-generated DNA (what do you mean by organism-generated DNA?
+Do you mean naturally occurring chimeric DNA fragments obtained by ligation?)
+[Besmer et al., 1972], setting up an orthogonal field (respective to PCR) of nucleic acid sequence characterization [Conze et al., 2009].

 An enzyme that can catalyze an RNA-templated DNA-DNA ligation is a very useful molecular biology tool for two main reasons.
 First, using RNA as a ligation guide means no modification is made to the template molecule.
-This contrasts cDNA analysis, where the RNA has been enzymatically converted by reverse transcription, potentially losing valuable RNA-coded information, such as modified bases.
+This contrasts cDNA analysis, where the RNA has been enzymatically converted by reverse transcription, potentially losing valuable RNA-coded information, such as modified bases (how can you extract this information without doing a reverse-transcription.
+Have people used mass spectrometry?).
 Second, synthesis of the DNA probes used in ligation is inherently easier and cheaper compared to synthesis of RNA probes (see section 5.3.2).
 In addition to being cheaper, synthesis of DNA probes has become high-throughput since the adoption of microarrays as a standard gene expression measurement tool [Schena et al., 1995].
 A pair of papers from the Landegren lab first reported the utility of RNA-templated DNA-DNA ligation for analysis of RNA transcripts [Nilsson et al., 2001, 2000].
 The Fu lab applied this approach in a multiplex experimental design in collaboration with Illumina [Li et al., 2012a, Yeakley et al., 2002], while the Nilsson and Landegren labs developed a single molecule application [Conze et al., 2010].
 It is important to note that all of these studies used T4 DNA ligase.
-Clearly, there is interest and utility in analyzing RNA in both high-throughput and multiplex experimental designs, using cheap DNA probes, and without cDNA conversion.
+Clearly, there is interest and utility in analyzing RNA in both high-throughput and multiplex experimental designs, using cheap DNA probes, and without cDNA conversion (It is still not clear how the used RNA-templated DNA-DNA ligation to analyse RNA without cDNA conversion.
+Maybe you could say a little bit more so that the reader does not have to read the papers to understand how they did it).